 Even if you remove the glossy layer of the paint by using paint stripping compound or lacquer thinner, you still have to sand.
 That’s because a stripping compound won’t leave behind a smooth and even layer like sanding.

 To de-gloss high-gloss paint, use coarse or medium-grit sandpaper.
 To sand the coating after using the stripping compound, use fine-grit sandpaper.

 If you want to seal the high-gloss paint with a sealant, sanding is optional.

 How To Paint Over High-Gloss Paint?

-Painting over high-gloss paint can be time-consuming and stressful due to the level of prep work required.
-But this guide will reveal a 5-step process to paint over a high-gloss finish easily.
-But first, we’ll need a few tools and supplies:
+Painting over high-gloss paint can be time-consuming due to the required prep work.
+But this guide will reveal a 5-step process to complete the project easily.

 - Medium and fine-grit sandpaper